wuba/Fair/doc/guide/usage.md

 Add Fair as a dependency int the *pubspec.yaml* file.

-It is recommended to download [fair](https://github.com/wuba/fair) to the local and directly dependencies on the local package.
+It is recommended to download [fair](https://github.com/wuba/fair) to the local and dependencies on the relative path.
 Assuming that the fair project and your own project are in the same folder:

 ```yaml
 # add Fair dependency